dmfow/CheatSheets/MariaDB.md

-Mariadb is a inplacement fork/clone of mysql, therefor a lot of mysql stuff is seen
+Mariadb is an inplacement fork/clone of mysql, therefor a lot of mysql stuff is seen

 #### Info about the DB
 ```